meedan/check/README.md

 This is a [Docker Compose](https://docs.docker.com/compose/) configuration that spins up the whole Check app locally.
 Tested on Linux and Mac OS X.

+## DO NOT USE IN PRODUCTION!
+THIS IS ONLY MEANT AS A DEVELOPMENT ENVIRONMENT.

 - Install `docker-compose`
 - `git clone --recursive git@github.com:meedan/check-app.git && cd check-app`
 - Configuration - copy and edit the following files: